doums/dmap.nvim/README.md

     warn = '╸',
     error = '╸',
   },
+  -- max height of the diagnostic map window
+  -- if not set defaults to the height of the reference window -- must be positive win_max_height = nil,
   -- ignore these diagnostic sources ignore_sources = {},
   -- ignore these filetypes buffer